Country _ Name

 In accordance with the AMF Instruction, issuers must implement, inter alia:

-• A solution which allows the identification of potential subscribers to the tokens issuance (“KYC”) and the verification of the elements of identification;
+• the establishment of a risk classification making it possible to determine the risk profile of each subscriber and the level of vigilance measure to be complied with; a solution which allows the identification of potential subscribers to the tokens issuance ('KYC') and the verification of the elements of identification;

 If the token subscriber is not physically present at the time of the subscription, two complementary measures have to be implemented: